petr-tik/income_calc/progress_report.md

+## 04/12

+Restructured the folder, merged Bilyan's PR, fixed the issue he opened (#6 on GitHub), by installing and setting up clang-format with the commited .clang-format file.

+Learnt how to make a symlink to enable my c-mode on-save hook to run clang-format-buffer

+sudo ln -s /usr/bin/clang-format-* /usr/local/bin/clang-format

+because the clang-format.el looks for the executable under the name clang-format

+need to upload my dot-files separately.

 ## 25/11

 Changed the init value of options\_t struct->stock_amount to 0, so I can run checks on the necessity of calculating.